-EMP: Empirical correction of the significance of GO terms reported by network-based module discovery (NBMD) algorithms.
+EMP: Empirical correction of the significance of GO terms reported by active module identification (AMI) algorithms.

 To correct this bias, we designed EMP (EMpirical Pipeline), a method that evaluates the empirical significance of GO terms reported as enriched in modules, by performing multiple runs on randomly permuted inputs.